-AP Macroeconomics (0785)

-Prerequisite: Teacher Recommendation

-Exception Gateway Admission
+AP Macroeconomics (0785) 5 Credits Prerequisite: Teacher Recommendation or AP Potential Recommendation or Gateway Academy Admission Full Year Grades 11-12

 This course is designed to prepare its students for the AP examinations in Macroeconomics.
 Economics is essentially about decision-making.
 Macroeconomics deals with the economy as a whole and examines issues such as economic growth, inflation and unemployment as well as the effectiveness of fiscal and monetary policy in promoting economic growth and stability.
 This course fulfills the Financial Literacy or 21st Century Requirement.